 Their clients typically ask them to find someone with at least three to five years experience with some very specific skills learned on-the-job.
 After all, most companies do not employ recruiters for the jobs they can easily fill themselves.
 Most companies have connections to universities and alumni for tapping into the college candidate pool.

-Actually, if you have a connection to a recruiter through family, a friend, or a colleague, you should leverage it.
-Obviously, the smaller group of recruiters who help place new grads is the place to start, but most recruiters can be helpful in several ways.
+If you have a connection to a recruiter through family, a friend, or a colleague, you should leverage it.

 Recruiters have insider information and market observations on who is hiring in your geographic area and how much demand there is for your skill set.
 They may even be able to set up an informal meeting between you and one of their clients.
 This may not be an interview, but meetings like these can lead to interviews and/or more insights on who is hiring.
 As you’ve heard, it’s all about networking.